th-koeln-intia/ip-sprachassistent-team4/docs/pages/conclusion/criteria.md

 # Criteria

-The goal for this topic is to setup some metrics, how we can avaluate the performance of rhasspy.
+The goal for this topic is to set up some metrics, how we can evaluate the performance of the voice assistant.

 |metrics|description |
 |----------------|-------------------------------------------------------------------------------------|